ottokruse/nginx-env/README.md

 # nginx-env

-Just your regular nginx (FROM nginx-alpine), but one where you can inject configuration through an environment variable.
+Just your regular nginx (nginx-alpine:latest), but one where you can inject configuration through an environment variable.

 This may be of use to you if you need to run simple reverse proxies, that just need a bit of custom nginx config.
 No need to create a new image then, just run this one, and provide your custom nginx configuration like so: